jbakse/compform_site/content/animation/index.md

 ## Coding Challenges

-Complete the following challenges to deepen your understanding of the examples above.
+Explore this chapter's example code by completing the following challenges.{intro}

 ### Modify the Bounce Example